 For this particular study, Maslow's Hierarchy of Needs is the prevalent motivational theory.
-However, the researcher discusses two other theories that share some similarities and some differences from Maslow's.
+However, I am going to discuss two other theories that share some similarities and some differences from Maslow's.
 Herzberg's Motivation/Hygiene theory (Herzberg and Hamlin, 1961) is also known as the two-factor theory.
 As he researched, he found that the way people function and are needed makes them happy.
 However, the way they are treated causes them to be unhappy.
-Based on his findings, Herzberg created the Harzberg's Motivation/Hygiene Theory.
+Based on his findings, he created the Harzberg's Motivation/Hygiene Theory.